 Minersville Area School District case brought by transgender student

 In March 2017, an elementary school transgender female student sued Minersville Area School District alleging sex discrimination in violation of Title IX and an Equal Protection Clause claim alleging the student has requested to use restroom facilities congruent with her sexual identity.
 The student asserts the district has variously required her to use the men’s restroom, a separate “unisex” restroom or to wait until the girls’ restroom was cleared to use that restroom.
-On June 13, 2017, the district filed a motion to dismiss which is still pending at this writing.
+On June 13, 2017, the district filed a motion to dismiss which was denied by the Court on Nov.
+22, 2017.

 Employee case brought against Cabela’s for failure to accommodate disability

 In May 2017, a district court denied a motion to dismiss an employment discrimination case brought by a transgender female employee against Cabela’s for failure to accommodate her gender dysphoria.
 The court rejected the employer’s argument that the exclusion of gender identity disorders in 42 U.S.C. §12211 extends to the disabling condition of gender dysphoria.
 Accommodations she sought which were rejected included denying her a female nametag and uniform and use of the female restroom.
 The employee’s claim of retaliation for opposing disability discrimination was also permitted to go forward.

 What is the status of other school district lawsuits in the news?